Last updated February 12, 2021

 *greater than $100.00 in a calendar year.

-Effective the 2019 tax year, Canada Revenue Agency (CRA) will require all designated educational institutions in Canada to file T2202 Tuition and Enrolment Certificates forms with the CRA and to make them available to students by February 28, 2020.
+A3.
+Since 2019, the Canada Revenue Agency (CRA) requires all designated educational institutions in Canada to file T2202 Tuition and Enrolment Certificates forms with the CRA and to make them available to students by February 28, 2021.

 In order to meet this federal requirement, Michener will be requesting your SIN number during the Fall semester.
 The SIN will be stored securely and used for federally approved purposes.

-Q3.
-Are there changes in the education and tuition tax deductions for 2019?
+Q4.
+Are there changes in the education and tuition tax deductions for 2020?

 Full-Time, non-MRS students